Frequently Asked Questions¶

 optimizer_excluding=inplace will speed up

-compilation by preventing optimizations that replace operations with a
+compilation by preventing rewrites that replace operations with a

 version that reuses memory where it will not negatively impact the

 integrity of the operation.
-Such optimizations can be time
+Such rewrites can be time

 consuming.
 However using this flag will result in greater memory usage